IanMelvin/IanMelvin/README.md

 ### I am currently working on (professionally):
-- Developing games used to test how people respond to various situations, like Flooding and Swine Flu, with the University of Vermont
+- Developing games used to test how people respond to various situations, like Flooding and Swine Flu, with the Social-Ecological Gaming and Simulation (SEGS) Lab
 - A 3D Combat Arcade Racing Game called Dead Pedal @ Faycrest Studios
 ### In my spare time I work on:
 - The Live Service trading card game, Tykhe, as a content designer